Pennsylvania needs more homes

 Despite widespread knowledge of these common policy barriers to more attainable housing, little action has been taken to challenge them outside of a handful of municipal jurisdictions with exceptionally motivated and courageous policymakers.

-With over 2,500 municipal governments operating throughout Pennsylvania – each of whose decisions impact municipalities nearby – winning majorities for change town-by-town is not a viable solution to the housing shortage, which is why our campaign is seeking to pass statewide zoning standards to raise the standard for everyone.
+With over 2,500 municipal governments operating throughout Pennsylvania – each of whose decisions impact municipalities nearby – winning majorities for change town-by-town is not a viable solution to the housing shortage, which is why our campaign is seeking to pass statewide zoning standards to set a new floor for allowing more home types.

 We are community organizations, affordable housing providers, and city leaders who believe Pennsylvania can become affordable again.